jacek6/prog-lang-classifier/README.md

        - `precision` - precision
        - `recall` - recall
        - `fscore` - fscore
-After evaluation of each model, for each metrics is caluluated mean of specific metric value as well as stddev.
+After evaluation of each model, for each metrics is calculated mean of specific metric value as well as stddev.
-Mean and stddev give image how each metrics behaves in Crosvalidation and how much traing is stable.
+Mean and stddev give image how each metrics behaves in Crosvalidation and how much training is stable.

 For every set of evaluated model, there is created `csv` file with evaluated metrics.
 For every evaluation there are 2 files:
  - file with suffix `.detail.csv` contains metrics calucated for validation for every loop of Crosvalidation